 “It was a 100 percent real-world working experience, and all the stresses of finding a good story or working on deadline that you will find in any normal journalism job were tested.
 But above all else, it allowed me to see just how much fun and rewarding working in the sports journalism field can be.” – Lauren Ely, 2013 NCAA Men’s Basketball Elite Eight

-Contact the National Sports Journalism Center for more information:
+- Contact National Sports Journalism Center by phone or mail: